binayokbhowmikxp/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 TROUBLE TICKET

-Name: The backend service /star endpoint failed with "500 Internal Server Error"
+Name: Error on backend/app/app.py"

-Date: April 13 2022, 10:29:21.219
+Date: April 13 2022, 22:08:34.720

-Subject: backend microservice "500 Internal Server Error"
+Subject: cannot update backend data

-Affected Area: backend service updation
+Affected Area:   File "/app/app.py", line 99, in add_star

-Severity: Critical
+Severity: High

-Description: The backend service /star endpoint failed with "500 Internal Server Error".
-Probale cause maybe the backend mongodb database is either down or unreachable
+Description: TypeError: There is an issue with the format of the POST data

 ## Creating SLIs and SLOs